DIVIgor/DIVIgor/README.md

 A little bit about me:
 - I'm a Facade Engineer :building_construction:.
 Now I'm trying to switch my profession and get a Junior Python Developer job.
-- Interested in Python, Django, Web Development, Data Visualization, ML, and everything related to computers :computer:.
+- Interested in Python, Django, Web Development, Data Visualization, ML, Process Automation, and everything related to computers :computer:.
 - Motivated to learn new technologies and use them in practice.